 5.The Longest Service Jetty in the Southern Hemisphere

 Anchor beside it or take photographs from the shore.
 We often moor beside the jetty when fishing and I always feel safe beside it, even though we’re 5.76km out to sea.

 Or maybe you will pass it by on your way to Orpheus Island – the deep water channel leads from Dungeness alongside the jetty and beyond to the islands of the Palm Group.
 Unfortunately this bulk sugar loading facility is not open to the public.

 The best time to fish Lucinda jetty is when there is not too much run in the tide, because it rips through the Hinchinbrook Channel.
-We suggest one hour either side of the change of tide.
+We suggest one hour either side of the change of tide for fishing.